jgm/cheapskate/README.markdown

 This is an experimental Markdown processor.
 (A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
-It is about five times faster than pandoc and uses a fifth the memory.
+It is about seven times faster than pandoc and uses a fifth the memory.
-It is significantly faster (3:4) and much more accurate than the markdown package on Hackage.
+It is significantly faster, and much more accurate, than the markdown package on Hackage.

 There is no such thing as an invalid Markdown document.
 Any